bitcoin/bitcoin/README.rst

 =================================================

 **Warning** **Warning** **Warning**

 Pre-alpha stuff!
-Use on testnet only!
+I'm using this client myself on the production network, and I haven't noticed any glitches, but remember: always backup your wallet!
+Testing on the testnet is recommended.

 This has been implemented: